Your documents are the corporate voice of your organisation.

 Style elements under this heading might include body text, headings and subheadings; font and font-size; the use of italics, underlining and boldening; paragraph and line spacing; indents and justification.

-In your corporate style guide this could cover a range of elements, from how to present years, dates, weights and measures, and numbers generally, to how to refer to people, titles, positions, places and departments.
+In a corporate style guide this might cover a range of elements, from how to present years, dates, weights and measures, and numbers generally, to how to refer to people, titles, positions, places and departments.